Home Blog Composers Musicians Black History Audio About Us Links

 African Suite was originally broadcast by the BBC to the

 British colonies in Africa.
-Years later, in another colony far

 |

-9 Post War Years in London
+18 Post War London

 Sowande's tenure as organist and choirmaster at the West London